A bit about art-beat, and good causes August 2025 update

 Themes I've enjoyed drawing and painting in recent years include sport, fish (that surprised me), and landscapes.
 Antics with Blokes on Spokes (BoS) and venues visited with the Teddington Lunch Club (TLC) have also been inspirational and informed a number of sketches and paintings.

 My blog "A Hundred and One Little Histories" has recently been proof read independently by friends Derek and Andy, and I'm grateful for their constructive feedback and encouragement.
-I hope to get around to mastering the Kindle editor and self-publishing soon.
+I hope to overcome the stumbling blocks I've encountered with Kindle formatting soon.

-In the meantime I hope you find something you like here, and that you come back from time-to-time to check for new stuff.
-If you are interested in buying a picture but can't find it on Redbubble, please let me know and I'll sort it out.
-Likewise, if there's a picture already on Redbubble that you'd like "tweaked", such as with text added or removed, feel free to get in touch.
+In the meantime I hope you find something you like on any of these sites, and that you come back from time-to-time to check for new stuff.
+If you are interested in buying a picture but can't find it then please let me know and I'll sort it out.
+Likewise, if there's a picture you'd like "tweaked", such as with text added or removed, feel free to get in touch.